2000 Baia Mare cyanide spill: Effects

 Large numbers of fish died from the cyanide spill, affecting 62 species of fish, of which 20 were protected species.
 The Romanian government claimed that the fish had died of "cold", and that they were not at fault.
 In Hungary, volunteers participated in removing the dead fish to prevent the disaster from spreading across the food chain, as other animals, such as foxes, otters and ospreys had died after eating contaminated fish.

 After the cyanide entered the Danube, the large volume of the river's water diluted the cyanide, but in some sections it still remained as high as 20 to 50 times the maximum permitted concentration.

-Two years after the spill, the ecosystem began to recover, but it was still far from its pre-contamination state; the fishermen of Hungary claimed that their catches in 2002 were only at a fifth of the levels in 1999.
+Two years after the spill, the ecosystem began to recover, but it was still far from its pre-contamination state; Hungarian fishermen claimed that their catches in 2002 were at a fifth of the levels in 1999.

 Subsequent spills

 Five weeks later, a spill of contaminated waters (this time with heavy metals) hit the region.
 A dyke burst in Băile Borșa, Maramureș County and 20,000 cubic metres of zinc, lead and copper-contaminated water made its way into the Tisza.